Ciara Fulfills College Dream by Completing Harvard Business Course

 The 33-year-old singer was one of a handful of celebrities to complete the Business of Entertainment, Media and Sports program at Harvard University this weekend.

-She also shared a sweet video of her posing alongside her professor Anita Elberse on campus.
+She also shared a sweet video of herself posing alongside her professor Anita Elberse on campus.

 "I'm officially a @Harvard Alumna and this is my mood!" she captioned the footage.
 "Never stop believing!
 Me and my Professor @AnitaElberse @harvardhbs #BEMS#HBS #LevelUp."